 My hope is that by conducting this research into animal agency, I can offer meaningful insight into how sanctuaries can be (re)structured to form interspecies communities—in which other animals are regarded as active co-participants in the community and not simply recipients of care—and can thereby have a much greater role in advancing the wider animal liberation project than they currently have as oases of safety and protection for abused animals.

-In July 2022, Zipporah’s paper “Sanctuaries as Sites of Marcusian Refusal” was accepted by Politics and Animals, and another paper, “Animal Agency in Animal Sanctuaries,” will be submitted shortly.
-In August, she visits VINE Sanctuary in Vermont and El Hogar Sanctuary in l’Esquirol, Spain as part of her project.
-Zipporah’s paper on sanctuaries and utopia, “Animal Sanctuaries: Not ‘No’ Places but ‘Now’ Places,” co-authored with Carlo Salzani (Messerli Research Institute, University of Veterinary Medicine, Vienna), will be presented at MANCEPT Workshops session “Animal Politics: Utopian and Dystopian Visions of Multispecies Society” in Manchester, England, in September 2022.
+In July 2022, Zipporah’s paper “Sanctuaries as Sites of Marcusian Refusal” was accepted by Politics and Animals, and another paper, “Animal Agency in Animal Sanctuaries,” was submitted shortly.
+In August, she visited VINE Sanctuary in Vermont and El Hogar Sanctuary in l’Esquirol, Spain as part of her project.
+Zipporah’s paper on sanctuaries and utopia, “Animal Sanctuaries: Not ‘No’ Places but ‘Now’ Places,” co-authored with Carlo Salzani (Messerli Research Institute, University of Veterinary Medicine, Vienna), was presented at MANCEPT Workshops session “Animal Politics: Utopian and Dystopian Visions of Multispecies Society” in Manchester, England, in September 2022.
 In October, Zipporah will give a public lecture and seminar discussion on “The “Erotic” Revolution: Sanctuaries as the Foundation for a Nonviolent, Multispecies Society” at Wageningen University in the Netherlands.